Page last reviewed: 13/07/2011

 - Chronic usually means a condition that continues for a long time or keeps coming back.

-- Acute means occuring suddenly or over a short period of time.
+- Acute means occurring suddenly or over a short period of time.

 - Arteries are blood vessels that carry blood from the heart to the rest of the body.